-These Photos Of The 'You' Cast's Season 2 Table Read Have Me Asking Questions About Love Quinn
+Photos From The 'You' Cast's Season 2 Table Read Already Have Me Asking So Many Questions

 If you got sucked into Joe Goldberg's twisted world on Netflix's You, you'll be happy (or maybe distressed) to hear that there's more coming.
 Netflix's news Twitter account, "See What's Next," recently posted photos to give fans an inside look into the second season of the show, and one of the photos includes a character we didn't meet in the first season.
 These photos of theYou cast's Season 2 table read have fans wondering what part Love Quinn will play in this upcoming season.